(Full time) 2021 start

 - How are children and young people’s health and wellbeing conceptualised in the UK and internationally?

-The programme is delivered through lectures, seminars and workshops that use a range of learning resources including media and digital technology.
+The course is delivered through lectures, seminars and workshops that use a range of learning resources including media and digital technology.

-In each year of study, you’ll undertake core modules designed to build your knowledge base, complemented by optional modules that allow you to explore topics that suit your interests and future career plans.
+In each year, you’ll undertake compulsory modules designed to build your knowledge base, complemented by optional modules that allow you to explore topics that suit your interests and future career plans.

 Course structure